cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/docs/demos/page-size/template.md

 # Page Size

 **Don't bring back all million records**!
-By default, the autocomplete textbox implementation will only bring back the FIRST page of size TEN of the results from your JSONAPI query.
+By default, the autocomplete textbox implementation will only bring back the FIRST page of size TEN of the results from your JSON:API query.

 You can alter this page size by supplying a hash to the `@page` argument.